openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/string_tensors.rst

          tensor = ov.Tensor(np.array([b'text', b'more text', b'even more text']))

-If `ov::Tensor` is created without providing initialization strings, a tensor of specified shape with empty strings as elements is created:
+If `ov::Tensor` is created without providing initialization strings, a tensor of a specified shape and empty strings as elements is created:

 .. tab-set::